AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 # Get started on Android

-TODO
+This page tells you everything you need to know in order to get started developing projects for Android.
+You'll need an Android device to follow along with.

 ## Check the supported devices

-TODO
+See the ~{ Supported platforms }~ page for details on the Android devices and OS versions that the Stingray engine can work with, and make sure your device is a good fit.

 ## First-time setup

-In order to connect the Stingray Editor to an Android device, or to build and deploy your game for Android devices, you have to set up the requirements listed on this page on your Windows development machine.
+You'll have to install and set up a few things on the Windows machine that you use to run the Stingray editor.

 ### Install Java